20kyi/MemoWay/replit.md

 ### Data Storage

-The database schema includes `groups`, `members`, `memos`, and `photos` tables.
+The database schema includes `users`, `sessions`, `groups`, `members`, `memos`, and `photos` tables.
 Relationships are designed with cascade deletes to maintain integrity.
 Memos can be personal or group-assigned.
 Denormalization is used for performance, and a separate photos table allows multiple images per memo.

+**Authentication Tables**:
+- `users`: Stores authenticated user information (id, email, firstName, lastName, profileImageUrl, provider, kakaoId)
+- `sessions`: PostgreSQL-backed session storage for Passport.js
+- `members`: Now includes userId foreign key to link group members with authenticated users

+One user can have multiple members (different names/roles in different groups).
+All members created by a user are linked via the userId column.

 ### Real-Time Communication